nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/docker-image/nuxeo-kubernetes-deployment.md

 #### Deployment

 A [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) is used to tell Kubernetes how to create or modify instances of the pods that hold a containerized application.
-Deployments can scale the number of replica pods, enable rollout of updated code in a controlled manner, or roll back to an earlier deployment version if necessary.
+Deployments can scale the number of replica pods, enable the rollout of updated code in a controlled manner, or roll back to an earlier deployment version if necessary.

 #### StatefulSets